gavi/mlx-whatsapp/README.md

 # mlx-whatsapp

 This is an experimental project to convert your chat backups from Whatsapp to finetune mistral using mlx.
-The `lora.py`, `models.py` and `convert.py` are from [https://github.com/ml-explore/mlx-examples](https://github.com/ml-explore/mlx-examples)
+The `lora.py`, `models.py`, `models` directory and `convert.py` are from [https://github.com/ml-explore/mlx-examples](https://github.com/ml-explore/mlx-examples)

 ## How to backup your chats